mtrevisan/Boxon/README.md

 - Fixed validation on max value while composing a message.
 - Fixed number not written with the correct radix.
 - Made `shortDescription` mandatory in the annotation, as it should have been.
-- Added method to map a POJO into a `Map<String, Object>` in `ReflectionHelper`.
+- Added method to map a DTO into a `Map<String, Object>` in `ReflectionHelper`.
-- Added method `Configurator.composeConfiguration` accepting a POJO.
+- Added method `Configurator.composeConfiguration` accepting a DTO.
 - Corrected errors in the documentation.
 - Migrated from java 11 to java 21 for performance.